sirixdb/sirixdb.github.io/transactional-cursor-api.md

 final var instant = dateTime.atZone(ZoneId.of("Europe/Berlin")).toInstant();
 final var rtx = resourceManager.beginNodeReadOnlyTrx(instant)
 ```
+## Serialize a Resource in a Database

 ### Serialize as XML

-In order to serialize the (most recent) revision as XML pretty printed to STDOUT:
+In order to serialize the (most recent) revision of a resource in an XML database pretty printed to STDOUT:

 ```java
 final var serializer = XmlSerializer.newBuilder(manager, System.out).prettyPrint().build();